-This page summarises the known distribution of locusts during January and provides a brief outlook to April 2015.
+This page summarises the known distribution of locusts during February and provides a brief outlook for autumn 2015.
 Regional information and forecasts are given in the latest locust bulletin.

-The continued widespread rainfall in most regions of Queensland during January will favour nymphal development and potentially further localised breeding during February.
-The bulk of nymphs in the southern Central Highlands will fledge in early February and localised swarm formation and swarm movements are likely.
-Habitat conditions are favourable for further high density egg laying in the Central Highlands, which could produce a further nymph generation in late February.
-However, this species is capable of continuous breeding, which can produce regional populations with all lifestages present.
-Low density adults identified in parts of South Central and Central West Queensland indicate that breeding and localised population increases could also occur in these regions.
+The continued storm rainfall in the Central Highlands region during February will have favoured further localised breeding, but there were few reports of swarm egg laying.
+This species is capable of continuous breeding, which can produce regional populations where all lifestages may be present.
+Adults identified in parts of South Central and Central West Queensland indicate that breeding and localised population increases are also possible in these regions.
 Gregarisation of this species can occur at local scales, often associated with cropping in eastern Queensland, and can therefore be difficult to detect without intensive surveys.
-There is a moderate risk of further localised gregarious population developments and of a significant population increase in the southern Central Highlands region during February and autumn.
+There is a high probability of further localised gregarious population developments and of a continuing infestation in the Central Highlands region during autumn.